ubaceslab/swenv/README.md

 For each of the libraries we build that have dependencies not explictly expressed by the module hierarchy, i.e. beyond compiler+MPI, we put those dependencies here.
-* libMesh: boost, hdf5, tbb, vtk
+* libMesh: boost, hdf5, vtk
 * GRINS: libMesh, boost
 * QUESO: boost, gsl, glpk, hdf5